-A performance by the Oberlin Chamber Orchestra conducted by Raphael Jiménez and Maurice Cohn, with soprano soloist Amber Monroe (2016 Senior Concerto Competition winner).
+A performance by the Oberlin Chamber Orchestra conducted by Raphael Jiménez, with soprano soloist Amber Monroe (2016 Senior Concerto Competition winner).

 Claude Debussy: Prélude à l'après-midi d'un faune

 Maurice Cohn '17, conductor

 Ludwig van Beethoven: Symphony No. 2 in D Major, Op.
 36

 Adagio molto – Allegro con brio

 A native of Youngstown, Ohio, soprano Amber R. Monroe is completing her final year at Oberlin Conservatory in vocal performance where she studies with Timothy LeFebvre.
 Monroe’s work in Oberlin Opera Theater productions has ranged from the main stage at Hall Auditorium to contemporary operas in non-traditional venues.
 She has performed the roles of Lady Billows in Benjamin Britten’s Albert Herring, Old Lady in Michael Torke’s Strawberry Fields, and the title role in Nkeiru Okoye’s Harriet Tubman: When I Crossed the Line to Freedom in collaboration with Cleveland Opera Theater.

 Monroe has performed and studied in summer programs both in the United States and Italy including the Italian Opera Study Abroad program in Pisa; the Chicago Summer Opera, covering the role of Helena in Britten’s A Midsummer Night’s Dream; and two summers at the Oberlin in Italy program in Arezzo, Italy—first as an Emerging Artist and the second performing the title role in Puccini’s Suor Angelica.
 In summer 2015, Monroe was awarded Grand Prize at the Vocal Arts Competition for Emerging Artists, held in New York City.